Azure-Samples/cognitive-services-speech-sdk/samples/video-translation/csharp/Common/CommonLib/Readme.txt

-﻿Nuget:
+Nuget:
     1. Not upgrade Flurl to 4.0 due to 4.0 doesn't support NewtonJson for ReceiveJson.